the-red-feather/thesis/P5/new-intro-notes.md

 1. What GUI features are required to facilitate a geocomputation VPL in a web browser?

-2. **Local Correctness**: Are the functional properties of a dataflow-VPL uphold by this solution?
+2. Are the functional properties of a dataflow-VPL uphold by this solution?

-3. **Portability**: How can native geocomputation libraries be compiled, loaded, and utilized within a browser-based dataflow-VPL?
+3. How can native geocomputation libraries be compiled, loaded, and utilized within a browser-based dataflow-VPL?

-4. **Minimum abstraction**: What measures are taken to reduce the abstraction cost of this solution, and how effective were these measures?
+4. What measures are taken to reduce the abstraction cost of this solution, and how effective are these measures?

 (A: javascript, unsuccessful, Libraries, very successful, but only on a usage level.
 The abstractions of translating between rust and javascript are still in place.)

 Conclusion